 We have a limited number of competitors, few of which are as fully integrated or have a similar range of products and capabilities as we do.
 Accordingly, they are not in a position to provide the same comprehensive set of services and products as we do.
-Main competitors depending on the market and metal considered include Indium Corporation in the United States, PPM Pure Metals GmbH in Germany, Neo Performance Materials in Canada and Vital Chemicals Co., Ltd. in China.
+Main competitors depending on the market and metal considered include Indium Corporation in the United States, IQE plc in the United Kingdom and Vital Chemicals Co., Ltd. in China.